amcginlay/k8s-primer/content/027_daemonsets/_index.md

 You have deployed a set of pods using a `Deployment`.
 The other commonly used kind of Kubernetes workload is a `DaemonSet`.
 In this section, you will inspect some built in examples before deploying your own `DaemonSet` and investigating its behavior on a multi-node Kubernetes cluster.

+## Why DaemonSets?

+DaemonSets can improve cluster performance by deploying pods that perform maintenance tasks and support services to every node.
+DaemonSets are particularly well suited for long-running services which can include:
+- Log collection
+- Metrics generation
+- Distributed tracing
+- Networking
+- Troubleshooting

 ## Built in daemonsets

 Kubernetes normally has some deployments and daemonsets running by default.